 A graduate of the University of Michigan with a concentration in Biochemistry, she began her career as an inkjet chemist and joined the federal government in 2005 as a Chemist at the Government Publishing Office.

 She previously worked at the U.S. Department of State as the Document Design Officer leading their Next Generation Passport design process.

 She currently leads an effort to improve the ability of TSA to identify Fraudulent I.D.s at their checkpoints and serves as a subject matter expert to TSA in biometrics and digital and physical credentials.

 What steps is TSA taking to enhance its ID verification capabilities in light of the coexistence of physical and digital credentials?
 The U.S. Transportation Security Administration is at the forefront of adopting biometric and mobile device technologies to facilitate greater accuracy in identity verification capabilities at TSA checkpoints.
 Physical credentials will remain an acceptable form of ID as digital credentials become more prevalent.

-He also directs research on emerging technologies in order to better understand and find innovations that can help promote financial inclusion and increase efficiency in Eswatini's financial sector.
+Sabelo has experience in directing research on emerging technologies to better understand and identify innovations that can help promote financial inclusion and increase efficiency in the financial sector.

 Djanira da Silva is the Head of the Processing Division within the Currency Management Department at the National Bank of Angola (BNA).